-Enter as an individual (we’ll help you team up) or assemble a team, identify a problem and pitch your idea!
+Whether you are a student or not, enter as an individual (we’ll help you team up) or assemble a team, identify a problem, and pitch your idea!

 UHack Tasmania is an open, state-wide competition.
 UHack is open to anyone including both students and members of the public.
 If you are under 18 years of age you must be accompanied by a parent or guardian.

 We recommend at least four (4) people, with a maximum of six (6) per team.